 Through the work of KfW Development Bank, Germany is one of the world's biggest donors for the conservation of biodiversity.
-KfW currently promotes 225 projects in 35 countries and 14 cross-border project regions which have the primary goal of protecting biodiversity.
-The total volume of all projects that have biodiversity as either a primary or secondary goal amounts to some EUR 2.6 billion2.
+KfW currently promotes 309 projects in 43 countries and 17 cross-border project regions which have the primary or secondary goal of protecting biodiversity.
+The total volume of these projects amounts to some EUR 2.96 billion.
 Measures that pursue biodiversity conservation as a secondary goal are taken into account on a pro rata basis of 20% of the project volume.
-Latin America receives the largest share of the funds, followed by Africa, which receives almost one third.
+Latin America receives one third of the funds, followed by Africa, which receives 30%.